 If you are a director of a limited company, with no employees, you are not affected by the new rules, However, the moment you take on a worker under a contract of employment, both the director and the new employee fall within the scope of pension auto-enrolment obligations.

-If your company falls within the scope of the new rules, and does not already have a company scheme in place, the Pensions Regulator suggests investigating NEST (the National Employment Savings Trust), and consulting the list of pension resources at the ABI.
+If your company falls within the scope of the new rules and does not already have a company scheme in place, the Pensions Regulator suggests investigating NEST (the National Employment Savings Trust).